 Add in two-factor authentication, such as SMS or email sign-in, and customers can enjoy greater peace of mind when using ATMs.

 ATMs present ideal marketing opportunities.
 Messaging and offers may be tailored toward particular regions, ATM locations, or even individual customers.
 Adding a new marketing site ensures brand reinforcement and visibility of pertinent financial offers—all for a reduced cost compared to traditional marketing channels.

 Consumers no longer prefer in-branch banking, choosing instead to bank digitally.
 If financial institutions don’t adjust their ATM strategy to fit changing consumer habits, their ATMs will continue seeing declines in ATM revenue and profitability.

 However, emerging technologies hold many opportunities in the ATM space.
-These opportunities, such as those listed above, can turn ATMs into a valuable and relevant service channel for customers.
+These opportunities, such as those listed above, can turn ATMs into valuable and relevant service channels for customers.

 Want to stay informed about the latest developments from Tellerex?
 Learn more about lifecycle management and environmental, social, and governance (ESG) topics.
 Subscribe below!